Hubear-MUC/Subtraction/README.md

 # Subtraction

+Version 3.0

 A program to do some (mathematical) subtraction with numbers

 See readme.txt for details.

 Code extent: max.
-80 bytes
+122 bytes

 Version history:
 ----------------

+Version 3.0

+- Implementation of the number entry as arguments at invocation.
+- Termination of the program if too less data is entered.

 Version 2.0